GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that prints half of a string followed by a newline.
 This current push is a function that prints n elements of an array of integers, followed by a newline.
 This current push is a function that copies the string pointed to by src, including the terminating null byte to the buffer pointed to by dest.
+This current push is a function that convertsa string to an integer.